tklab-tud/uscxml/docs/BUILDING.md

 We do support both, 32 and 64Bit for Linux and Windows.
 On Macintosh, most prebuilt dependencies are compiled as universal binaries with 32/64Bit but we build 64Bit binaries exclusively.
 The reason is that e.g. <tt>curl</tt>
-cannot be compiled as a universal binary as its header files make assumptions about the bit-depth of an int.
+cannot be compiled as a universal binary as its header files make assumptions about the size of an int.
-Furthermore, most libraries used by invokers and provided by brew or Macports will be 64Bit only and fail to link.
+Furthermore, most libraries used by invokers are provided by brew or Macports will be 64Bit only and fail to link.

 If you feel adventurous, you can uncomment <tt>set(CMAKE_OSX_ARCHITECTURES "i386;x86_64")</tt> in the topmost
 <tt>CMakeLists.txt</tt> and fight your way through the linker errors.